arron21/spiritandground-hugo/content/poetry/lances.md

 I know the sting of you turning away,

-I remember.
+I remember

 \-

 I know what it feels to chase the sun;

-To beg her to be mine.
+To beg her to be mine

 \-